alefypimentel/gf-custom-style/README.md

 # GF Custom Style
-If you want to change the login form style, this plugin is for you!
+If you want to style the gravity form, this plugin is for you!

 ## Contributing
 1. Fork it!